strinsberg/lt64-asm/README.md

 `std/`.
 For example `:push std/odd? :call`.
 This prefix should not be added to the include list, but this is how they are labeled in the stdlib module.
 The prefixes are to help prevent name clashes.

+## Macros

+Macos are a way to create a new operation that contains multiple elements.
+They allow a simpler syntax than subroutines and can improve readability and reduce typing.
+However, unlike subroutines macros are replaced by their bodies.
+This means that if they are longer than `3` elements their use will increase program size.
+This may be desireable in certain cases as they are much nicer to read and use compared to the call for a subroutine, but most often if a macro will be used a lot and is `4` or more elments long it should be a subroutine.

+There are various builtin macros that are designed to make up for missing operations in the VM or to make some common operations more readable and reduce typing time.

+Macros are expected to be named like operations, but with a `!` following the colon.
+I.e. `:!inc`.
+This is how all builin macros will be named and should be followed by user macros.
+Similar to subroutines, it is desirable in modules that macros are named with the module name before the macro name.
+I.e. `:!my-mod/macro`.
+This is not enforced, but is good practice to avoid naming clashes.
+It should also be noted that user macros are always checked before builtin macros, and so declaring a user macro with the same name as a builtin macro will shadow it.
+This is by design and builtin macros do not have a prefix other than adding the `!`.
+The purpose of the `!` is so that it is clear that an operation is a macro and not a direct VM operation.
+As these are added by the assembler to make programs a little simpler and to make up for some simple but missing ops from the VM they are meant to look almost exactly like normal operations.

+Macros also have the disadvantage of not being able to contain labels or call subroutines.
+This is because of when in the assembly process their elements are processed and added to the byte code.
+The macros are stripped from the proc and include section before labels are processed, and then macro ops are assembled at the same time as other ops, after labels have been replaced.
+This prevents them from being used for complex sets of instructions, but as their purpose is only to replace small collections of operations these limitations are intentional.

+## Builtin Subroutines and Macros

+### Stdlib Subroutines
+- `even?` pops the top word on the stack and pushes a `1` if it is even and a `0` otherwise.
+- `odd?` pops the top word on the stack and pushes a `1` if it is odd and a `0` otherwise.

+### Buitin Macros
+- `:!inc` increments the word on top of the stack by `1`
+- `:!dinc` increments the double word on top of the stack by `1`
+- `:!->word` pops the top double word on the stack and returns only least significant word.
+I.e. `[0xaabb, 0xccdd, ->` becomes `[0xccdd, ->`
+- `:!->dword` pops the top word on the stack and adds `0` as the most significant word.
+I.e. `[0xccdd, ->` becomes `[0x0000, 0xccdd, ->`